-- 2. Educate and train your people: Providing high-quality business advisory services demands a different skills base than that to provide traditional accountancy-based services.
+- 1. Modify your mission statement, vision, and plan: When expanding or changing the direction of your practice, set out a clear vision for the future and a roadmap for how to get there.
+You should also revisit your mission statement and adjust it as needed to reflect your practice's modified or expanded service offerings, such as "We are dedicated to adding and sustaining value for families and their businesses." - 2.
+Educate and train your people: Providing high-quality business advisory services demands a different skills base than that to provide traditional accountancy-based services.
 You can develop the capacity for business advisory by expanding both the technical and soft skills of existing staff.
 Some accountants can make the transition to business adviser through experience and self development, while others may need training or coaching. - 3.
 Focus on a specific industry sector or specialization: Few SMPs will be able to gain and maintain the knowledge and skills necessary to be competent in all areas of business advisory.
 Therefore, SMPs should consider carving out a niche and participating in a referral network of SMPs that can provide the other services.
 A common model is to focus on a specific industry sector, such as hospitality, or to develop a specialization, such as sustainable business practices, in order to differentiate your practice from the competition. - 4.
 Develop relationships with other firms: Referral networks offer many potential advantages, such as helping your practice increase its client base.
 Participating in a network is an effective way to satisfy the increasing breadth of demands from SME clients and can help demonstrate to new clients that you have the capability of a larger practice.
-Referral networks can extend beyond accountancy to areas such as legal, human resource, and information technology. - 5.
+Referral networks can extend beyond accountancy to areas such as legal, HR, and IT. - 5.
 Promote the practice to existing and new clients: Promoting and marketing your practice, and the value of your services, will be crucial to success.
 There are a number of reasons why SMEs choose SMPs to provide business advisory services (see above).
 SMPs should leverage these qualities by promoting them to potential clients, who are often unaware that their professional accountant can provide these services.
 As accountants often have little or no expertise or experience in promotion or marketing, you may want to hire a marketing consultant or train an existing employee to do this.
-Your marketing expert can help you determine if you need to change the way your services are marketed and help you explore new channels, such as social media.

-- 6. Change your business model: Business advisory services may require a different business model from that of traditional accountancy-based services.
+Your marketing expert can help you determine if you need to change the way your services are marketed and help you explore new channels, such as social media. - 6.
+Change your business model: Business advisory services may require a different business model from that of traditional accountancy-based services.
 For example, business advisory services may be better suited to a business model based on selling intellectual capital rather than time.
 This lends itself to value pricing.
 To supplement this, you might wish to emulate the airline industry model, which divides their client base into premium and economy and offers a different value proposition to each-for the premium clients, a high-end service, at a correspondingly high price, and for the economy clients, a basic "no frills" service that frees up time to devote to the premium clients. - 7.
 Embrace technology: Advances in technology present a significant opportunity for SMPs to operate more efficiently, reduce costs, and offer additional value-added services.
-Cloud computing, for example, allows SMPs to more actively engage with their SME clients on a dayto-day basis and offer services such as virtual CFO cost effectively.
+Cloud computing, for example, allows SMPs to more actively engage with their SME clients on a day-to-day basis and offer services such as virtual CFO cost effectively.